stacks-network/docs/_develop/zero_to_dapp_3.md

     The name of each file, with the underscore, is essential.

-13. Make sure you are in the `animal-kingdom-master` directory, run the `npm run build` command again.
-15. Drag the `build` file back into the Netlify drop zone.
+13. Drag the `build` file back into the Netlify drop zone.

     After a moment, Netlify publishes your site.
 Check the published location, it may have changed.

-16. Click on the link and log into your Animal Kingdom.
+14. Click on the link and log into your Animal Kingdom.
-17. Recreate your animal person and territory.
+15. Recreate your animal person and territory.

     The Animal Kingdom is identified by its location on the Internet, remember?
     So, the animal kingdom you created on your local workstation is different